akshaybhatia10/Book-Genre-Classification/README.md

 ### About

 We attempt to classify books using Titles only.
-The number of genres are 32.
+The total number of genres for the books to be classified into is 32.
 The notebooks focus on achieving this task using different Machine Learning and Deep Learning techniques.

 **_Basic.ipynb_** does a very simple exploration and uses a basic feed forward network.

-**_Best.ipynb_** uses sklearn's Logistic Regression, Multinominal NaiveBayes, Multi Layer Perceptron and XGBoost.
+**_Best.ipynb_** uses Logistic Regression, Multinominal NaiveBayes, Multi Layer Perceptron and XGBoost.

-**_Glove RNN and LSTM.ipynb_**, instead, applies Deep Learning concepts including Recurrent Neural Networks(RNN) and Long Short Term Memory(LSTM).
+**_Glove RNN and LSTM.ipynb_** applies Deep Learning concepts including Recurrent Neural Networks(RNN) and Long Short Term Memory(LSTM).

 A live demo hosted using [Heroku](https://heroku.com) is available [here](https://book-genre-classification.herokuapp.com).
 This webapp uses the pre-saved Logistic Regression model for inference.